Jinhu-Wang/TreeSeparation/README.md

       623772.9200 4834465.5900 77.7409
          ...         ...        ...
 ```
-Note that if the original data does not have color information, either initiate the last three columns with arbitray integers or modify the code on data loading.
+Note that if the original data does not have color information, either initiate the last three columns with arbitrary integers or modify the code on data loading.

 ## Parameters
 There are three parameters have to be initialized for optimal individualization results:
-     - 1 Searching radius;
+     * 1 Searching radius;
-     - 2 Vertical resolution;
+     * 2 Vertical resolution;
-     - 3 Minimum number of points per cluster;
+     * 3 Minimum number of points per cluster;

 As demonstrated by the **code snippet** below (Note that the parameters are based on geo-referenced point cloud data.):